e-clearing-net/OCHP/OCHP.md

  usagetime    |  Price for the time of EVSE usage.
 The billingValue represents the time in hours. energy       |  Price for the consumed energy.
 The billingValue represents the energy in kilowatt-hours. power        |  Price for the used power level.
 The billingValue represents the maximum power in kilowatts. serviceFee   |  General service fee per charging process.
-The billingValue represents multiplier and thus has to be set to "1.0". reservation  |  Price for a reservation of the EVSE.
+The billingValue represents a multiplier and thus has to be set to "1.0". reservation  |  One time fee for a reservation of the EVSE.
+The billingValue represents a multiplier and thus has to be set to "1.0". reservationtime | Price for the duration of a reservation.
 The billingValue represents the time in hours.
-If instead a flat fee is charged per reservation, the billingValue should be set to "1.0".

 ### CdrPeriodType *class*